codehomie1/caseConverter/readme.md

 <h2>Learning Outcomes</h2>
-The learning outcomes for me in this project is for me work on DOM manipulation, JavaScript String methods, and responsive design.
+The learning outcomes for me in this project is for me work on DOM manipulation, and JavaScript String methods, bootstrap design

 <h2>Stage 1 : Web App layout </h2>
-This is the page layout simple: My goal is to make this responsive.
+This is the page layout made with bootstrap.
 ![Screenshot](https://user-images.githubusercontent.com/96314847/213888924-8f285e3a-70c7-4af1-8eaf-6c6a70593f14.png)